I discuss how to learn all the stats in your poker HUD and practice exploiting your opponents with it.

 By focusing each session on just one stat, the experience of repeatedly looking at that statistic for each of your various opponents is great.
 You'll force yourself to gauge what their different percentages mean, and think about the ways in which you can exploit those percentages.

-Here’s a 6-max table where every opponent has a different RFI percentage in my Smart HUD.
-We’re going to ignore the sample sizes for now and just look at the percentages.
-I’ll cover sample sizes and the number of hands needed for good reads in next week’s episode #226.
+Here's a 6-max table where every opponent has a different RFI percentage in my Smart HUD.
+We're going to ignore the sample sizes for now and just look at the percentages.
+I'll cover sample sizes and the number of hands needed for good reads in this podcast episode: HUD Reliability: Number Of Hands And Sample Sizes.

 Let's look around the table: